Skip to main content

 }

-8. Get your project key / id from this URL
+4. Get your project key / id using the below command.

-9. Replace the placeholder with your project id or key and execute a POST request to Permit with your json:
+5. Replace the JSON placeholder with your project id or key

 curl -X POST "https://api.permit.io/v2/projects/<your-project-id-or-key>/repos" -H "Content-Type: application/json" -H "Authorization: Bearer {API_KEY from step 4}" --data-binary @"path/to/your/json"

-11. After validating your new policy branches, you need to activate the new repository in Permit, to do this, replace the below placeholders with your project id or key and execute a PUT request to Permit:
+3. After validating your new policy branches, you need to activate the new repository in Permit.
+To do this, replace the placeholders below with your project ID or key and execute a PUT request to Permit:

 curl -X PUT "https://api.permit.io/v2/projects/<your-project-id-or-key>/repos/<your-repo-id-or-key>/activate" -H "Authorization: Bearer <your-permit-api-key>"

-1. Your git repository is now ready to be synced to your PDPs 🚀
+Your git repository is now ready to be synced to your PDPs.
+Test it by checking permissions against your newly created custom policies 🚀